eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

     - Play sound for when the player collects an item.
 - When the rocket comes into contact with a portal:
     - The level increases by 1.
-    - The asteroid’s speed increases by 0.5 (i.e. current speed *= 1.5).
+    - The asteroid's speed increases by 0.5 (i.e. current speed *= 1.5).
     - The danger increases by 2.
     - Play sound for when the player collects an item.
 - When you hold down an arrow key, the player should keep moving in that direction until you stop holding down the key.